alexladda/instance-content/pages/about me.md

   </li>
 </ul>

 *Hi this is me.
-I've always loved building cool things, and I've went to build literal houses.
+I've always loved building cool things, and went on to build literal houses.
 Then I started building ideas for houses.
-After a decade of amazing projects, I came to a moment to reevaluate my current trajectory.*
+After a decade of amazing projects, I am now on a different trajectory.*

 The true constant that was always the driver for my passion was the idea that there are superordinate things to learn from whatever you're currently engaged with.
 I learned a lot about business, about people, about how this world works.

 I felt the needed to step back for a just a tiny bit to see a bigger picture, to see clearly, to find somewhere where I can still build things, but can also learn a whole lot.
 I committed to learning everything I could about machine learning, data science, and the tech industry.